anooob/Mangadl/README.md

 # Mangadl
-A simple program that searcher and downloads manga from websites hosting them
+A simple program that searches and downloads manga from websites that are hosting them.